 J. A. Ulio (signed)

 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 The trip was not as bad since the POWs had more room in the boxcars.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 Bill was considered too ill to be transferred to the camp and remained behind at Camp O’Donnell.

-T/4 William P. Hullihan died of dysentery and malaria on June 25, 1942, at the age of 26 and was buried in Section O, Row 3, Grave 7 in the camp cemetery.
-The Japanese government never reported his death to the International Red Cross.
+T/4 William P. Hullihan died of dysentery and malaria on June 25, 1942, at the age of 26, and was buried in Section O, Row 3, Grave 7 in the Camp O’Donnell Cemetery.
+His death was recorded by Capt.
+Alvin Poweleit of his tank battalion.
+He was the 1,401 POW to die at the camp.
+The Japanese government never reported his death to the International Red Cross during the war.